april-org/parxe/README.md

 - `random` an **optional** random number generator.
 Fields `seed` and `random` are forbidden together, only one can be indicated.

+## Scheduler

+The scheduler is responsible to queue tasks and deliver them to the selected engine.

 ## Engines